 Faculty & List B Applications

 The majority of church buildings, their contents and grounds are protected by Faculty Jurisdiction.
 Under this legislation, any repair, alteration, extension, disposal or addition needs to receive approval.
-This is granted by the Chancellor of the Diocese Sir Andrew McFarlane or his Deputy Gregory Jones QC, or in some cases by the appropriate Archdeacon (via List B authorisation).
+This is granted by the Chancellor of the Diocese Sir Andrew McFarlane or his Deputy, Catherine Gibaud KC, or in some cases by the appropriate Archdeacon (via List B authorisation)

 The downloads below offer advice and practical information on the process of obtaining a faculty.
 If you have any queries about your particular application, you are welcome to contact the office directly.

-For information on deadline dates for applications, and fees payable, please see this page.
+For information on deadline dates for faculty applications, and fees payable, please see this page.

-As of the 1st January 2016, the 2006 Minor Works list has been replaced by the new national Lists A & B, which can be viewed here.
+List A and B matters may be undertaken without a faculty.
 List A works can be carried out without any consultation, and List B works will need to be authorised by the Archdeacon, in consultation with the DAC.
-All List B works should be applied for via the Online Faculty System (see above).
+All List B works should be applied for using the Online Faculty System (see above).
+The lists can be viewed here.

 Church Buildings Legislation